Skip to main content

 Superintendent's Message

 It is my privilege to serve as Superintendent of Albany Unified School District.
-Every day, I am inspired by the curiosity, creativity, and resilience of our students, and by the deep commitment of our educators, staff, families, and community partners who support them.
+Every day, I am inspired by the curiosity, creativity, and resilience of our students and by the dedication of our educators, staff, families, and community partners who work together to support them.

 With gratitude and partnership,